Assets

 Caution

-Currently, assets can only be added using the Kevel UI and only video type assets are supported.
-There is an additional pay-per-use cost for this functionality and usage of video assets is subject to the Kevel Terms of Service.
+There is an additional pay-per-use cost for video asset functionality and usage of video assets is subject to the Kevel Terms of Service.
 To get access to this feature, please contact your account manager or email [email protected].

 Video Assets